 10 – Work out who is going to look after your child if they are sick

 in the first few week once you have returned.
 Its normal for children to catch a cold or a bug when they are in a new childcare setting so if you can arrange for someone other than you to be on back up if your child falls ill you can hopefully guarantee a couple of distraction free weeks back.

-For more support with your return to work after maternity leave or a career break sign up to THE FIFTH TRIMESTER newsletters for your bi-weekly dose of career development support
+For more support with your return to work after maternity leave or a career break sign up to The Pulse newsletters for your bi-weekly dose of career development support